ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ oc apply -f limitrange-policy.yaml
 ```

-Make sure that the managed cluster is compliant to the policy by navigating to **Governance** -> **Policies** in the Red Hat Advanced Cluster Management for Kubernetes console.
+Ensure that the managed cluster complies with the policy by navigating to **Governance** -> **Policies** in the Red Hat Advanced Cluster Management for Kubernetes console.

-Make sure that the LimitRange object is created in your managed cluster -
+Make sure that the LimitRange object is created in your managed cluster

-* Validate that the LimitRange object is created in the webserver-acm namespace -
+* Validate that the LimitRange object is created in the webserver-acm namespace

 ```
 <managed cluster> $ oc get limitrange webserver-limit-range -o yaml -n webserver-acm
 ```

-As the admin user in the managed cluster, try to modify the values of the LimitRange resource (change the memory limit from 512Mi to 1024Mi) -
+As the admin user in the managed cluster, try to modify the values of the LimitRange resource (change the memory limit from 512Mi to 1024Mi)

 ```
 <managed cluster> $ oc whoami